nyxellang/nyxel/README.md

 ## Requirements

-Python 3.10 or higher, thats it.
+Python 3.10 or higher, and CustomTKinter for the GUI

 (Optional for arabic:
 ```bash